MatteoZambra/SM_ML__MScThesis/README.md

 ## Motifs mining tool

-The [FANMOD](http://theinf1.informatik.uni-jena.de/motifs/) program has been used, in that it has the capability of inspecting colored netowrks, as it is the case.
+The [FANMOD](http://theinf1.informatik.uni-jena.de/motifs/) program has been used, in that it has the capability of inspecting colored networks, as it is the case.
 See the linked page for relevant papers, executable, sources and license.

 ## Manuscript